mcbe-mods/Serendipity/README.md

 > required enable Beta API

-Players with OP privileges can modify the probability (50%) using the `/scriptevent serendioity:prob 50` command, which defaults to 1%.
+Players with OP (operator-level permissions) can modify the probability (50%) using the `/scriptevent serendioity:prob 50` command, which defaults to 1%.
+(If you are a modpack author, you may need this command)

 ## Debugger